K9Developer/WordSearchPuzzleGenerator/README.md

 [About WSPG](https://github.com/KingOfTNT10/WordSearchPuzzleGenerator)

-I started this project because belive it or not in school we had an assignment to do a search word puzzle but I didn't know if theres diagnoals in the puzzle so i was a bit frustrated, So I asked myself: "I could do that better" Well first of all I hope i was right and second it wasn't easy, not at all...
-But I learnt a lot from that project for example working with images etc. and I'm very greatful for that
+I started this project because belive it or not in school we had an assignment to do a search word puzzle but I didn't know if theres diagnoals in the puzzle so i was a bit frustrated, So I asked myself: "Can I maybe make something like this? maybe better?"
+Well first of all I hope i was right and it's better and second it wasn't easy, not at all...
+But I learnt a lot from that project for example working with images, Gui (PySimpleGui), Algorithms, etc. and I'm very greatful for that

 <p align="right">(<a href="#top">back to top</a>)</p>